departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/resource-guide.md

 <code>GET /reinstatements</code>

 Retrieves a list of Reinstatements that have been added to any works record.
-Reinstatements are created via the work API.
 Reinstatements can be filtered by status.
 Contractors are required to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
+The <code>/works/{workReferenceNumber}/sites</code> and <code>POST ​/works​/{workReferenceNumber}​/sites​/{siteNumber}​/reinstatements</code> endpoints to create a sites and reinstatements are part of the Work API.
+The relationship between a site and a reinstatement is explained in more detail [here](#reinstatement-site-detail)
 {: .govuk-body}

 #### Get alterations